Polycarbonate: Photo-aging reaction

-Polycarbonate Phenyl salicylate 2,2-dihydroxybenzophenone

 Thermal degradation

 Waste polycarbonate will degrade at high temperatures to form solid, liquid and gaseous pollutants.
 A study showed that the products were about 40–50 wt.% liquid, 14–16 wt.% gases, while 34–43 wt.% remained as solid residue.
-Liquid products contained mainly phenol derivatives (∼75wt.%) and bisphenol (∼10wt.%) also present.
+Liquid products contained mainly phenol derivatives (~75 wt.%) and bisphenol (~10 wt.%) also present.
 Polycarbonate, however, can be safely used as a carbon source in the steel-making industry.

 Phenol derivatives are environmental pollutants, classified as volatile organic compounds (VOC).
 Studies show they are likely to facilitate ground level ozone formation and increase photo-chemical smog.
 In aquatic bodies, they can potentially accumulate in organisms.
 They are persistent in landfills, do not readily evaporate and would remain in the atmosphere.

 Effect of fungi

 In 2001 a species of fungus in Belize, Geotrichum candidum, was found to consume the polycarbonate found in compact discs (CD).
 This has prospects for bioremediation.
 However, this effect has not been reproduced.